wrewsama/obsidian-vault/Source Materials/Books/The 7 Habits of Highly Effective People.md

 - take responsibility in making things happen
 - Circle of influence: the subset of things we have control over
     - focus your efforts within that circle

+## 2| Begin With The End in Mind
+- write a personal mission statement
+- visualise the goal

 ---
 Source: https://www.goodreads.com/book/show/36072.The_7_Habits_of_Highly_Effective_People